 Businesses will have to fast-track their adoption of digital technologies with COVID-19 creating fundamental changes to how we live and work if they are to thrive or even survive.
 Accelerating the use of collaborative technologies, crisis-driven innovations, cloud-based ecosystems, cyber-security, and intelligent platforms can give you a competitive advantage and speed recovery in a post-pandemic world.
-Companies that don't invest in or innovate with the software will either go out of business from lack of revenue or be left behind when there's an effective vaccine/treatment for COVID.
+Companies that don't invest in or innovate with the software will either go out of business from lack of revenue or be left behind.
 Culturally the way people interact with each other will change for the next decade.
-So, the companies that invest in software that embrace the social changes brought about by COVID will proser for years to come.
+So, the companies that invest in software that embrace the social changes brought about by COVID will prosper for years to come.

 We've already helped companies like Nova Telehealth early this year to re-imagine their tech stack and help build out a technology strategy.
 Reach out to our team to get personalized feedback on a solid technology strategy that could help you scale better.